bchase/backbone-rails/README.md

     rails g backbone:scaffold

-#### Options

-`--template-engine` You have the ability to add different view template rendering engines, default: "erb", available: [haml]

 This generator creates a router, views, templates, model and collection to create a simple crud single page app

 ## Example Usage